-Your spare change can make a huge difference to people with disabilities by helping provide the care, therapy and advice that they need to achieve their goals.
+Your spare change can make a huge difference to children and adults with disabilities by helping provide the care, therapy and advice that they need to achieve their goals.

 What can donations from a home money box help to provide?

 - Vital facilities and equipment

 so that people with physical and learning disability or acquired brain injuries can be more independent and realise their full potential.